 But as I continue to write, I find that my favorite length/weight is the novella, that is, a story between 20,000 to 50,000 words.
 (That’s my definition of a novella.)
 My two latest contributions to the realm of fiction are For All the Wrong Reasons and Mr. Darcy’s Angel of Mercy.
 Both weighing in at about 28,000 words.
 I happen to love this length.
 Because I’m not one for overly descriptive passages, preferring to leave details of room décor and clothing, even physical attributes, to the imagination of my readers, I can write a fully realized story in the novella format.

 Does this mean I will no longer be writing full-length novels?
 No. In fact, I’ve already finished two novels, and they are in queue to be self-published later this year, and I am working on a third.
 But I must admit that I like my new slender novella look.
 I find it very flattering.

 Do you have a favorite length story?
 Are you someone who wants a big fat book that will last you for days (that was Lonesome Dove for me) or are you a quick reader who prefers to finish a story in one or two sittings (that’s how I like my mysteries)?
 I would love to hear from you.

 Mary Simonsen is the author of several Pride and Prejudice and Jane Austen re-imaginings.
-She is also the author of two British police procedurals, A Killing in Kensington and Three's a Crowd.
+She is also the author of the Patrick Shea mystery series.
+Mary lives in Arizona.